Back to All Events

 How can we have confidence that Christianity is true?
 How do we make the case for Christ in a culture that defaults to cynicism and mix-and-match spirituality?
 This semester J.D.
-Greear, pastor of The Summit Church, will join UNC history professor Molly Worthen for a series of conversations about faith and doubt.
+Greear, pastor of The Summit Church, will join UNC history professor Molly Worthen for two conversations about faith and doubt.
 We invite you to submit your questions in advance so we can focus on the issues that you think about most.

 Speaker Bios